Breast Implant Failure

 Saline Breast Implant Failure

-Saline implants can leak through a hole in the implant shell, or through the valve (used to fill the implant) if there is delamination or tissue ingrowth.
+Saline implants can leak through a hole in the implant shell, or through the valve (used to fill the implant) if there is delamination of the valve or tissue in-growth into the valve.
 The rate of failure will depend upon the size of the hole in the shell, or the type of problem occurring at the valve.
 Saline may leak through a hole in the shell faster than it will through a compromised valve.
 For the purposes of discussion and comparison, consider the saline breast implant as being similar to a water balloon.
 The saline will leak through the hole in the implant shell.
-The saline that leaks from the implant will be absorbed by the body, and the volume beneath the breast decreases.
-The implant, and subsequently the breast, will shrink in size.
+The saline that leaks from the implant will be absorbed by the body, and the volume beneath the breast therefore decreases.
+The implant, and subsequently the breast, will shrink in size as the leaking saline is absorbed.
 Usually women will report that they have noticed a decrease in their breast size over a time period of one day to several days.
+A failed saline breast implant is easily recognized by standing in front of a mirror to observe the deflated-looking breast.

 Current Saline Implant Failure Rates[discussion of failure data to come]